CEGRcode/labtutorial/docs/WetBench/chipexo5.0.md

 ![Adapter Ligation Orientation](./images/63_1st_adapter_ligation_orientation.jpeg)

 * **10 uL** of adapters are added to each sample.
-* If orienting strip tubes in this way, pull off the <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a> and use a 10 uL multichannel pipette to distribute adapters to the samples.
+* If orienting strip tubes in this way, pull off the [Tris][10-mm-tris-hcl-ph-80-2-l] and use a 10 uL multichannel pipette to distribute adapters to the samples.
 Pull adapters 1-6, and pipette those adapters into each row.
 For example, adapters 1-6 would be first distributed into samples 1, 9, 17, 25, 33, and 41, respectively.

 ![Adapter Ligation](./images/66_adapter_lig.png)

-* 2X Rapid Ligation Buffer is kept in a ChIP box in the -20˚C freezer, and T4 Ligase and T4 PNK are kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg"target="_blank">enzyme box</a> in the -20˚C freezer.
+* 2X Rapid Ligation Buffer is kept in a ChIP box in the -20˚C freezer, and T4 Ligase and T4 PNK are kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg" target="_blank">enzyme box</a> in the -20˚C freezer.
 * After adding adapters, prepare the master mix and add 30 uL of the master mix to each sample.
 Cap the strip tubes and re-suspend the beads by vortexing.
 Put the samples on the thermomixer.
 	* **NOTE:** If taking a lunch break or tending to other duties, samples can be left on the thermomixer for longer than one hour.
 * After removing samples from the thermomixer, set it to **20 min, 30˚C** for next enzymatic reaction.
 * Continue to wash steps.
-After re-suspending in <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a>, move samples to ice block and continue to <a href="https://cegrcode.github.io/GeneralLab/chipexo5.0/#fill-in-reaction" target="_blank">Fill-in Reaction</a>.
+After re-suspending in [Tris][10-mm-tris-hcl-ph-80-2-l], move samples to ice block and continue to [Fill-in Reaction][fill-in-reaction].

-#####Fill-in Reaction
+##### Fill-in Reaction

 ![Fill-in Reaction](./images/62_fill_in_reaction.png)

 * 10X BSA, 10X phi29 rxn buffer, and 3mM dNTPs are located in a ChIP box in the -20˚C freezer.
-* Phi29 pol is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg"target="_blank">enzyme box</a> in the -20˚C freezer.
+* Phi29 pol is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg" target="_blank">enzyme box</a> in the -20˚C freezer.
 * After removing samples from the thermomixer
 	* Set the thermomixer to **30 min, 37˚C** for next enzymatic reaction.
 	* Spin down samples and make sure beads are not in cap.
-	* Continue to <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a> wash.
+	* Continue to [Tris][10-mm-tris-hcl-ph-80-2-l] wash.
-* After re-suspending in <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a>, move samples to ice block and continue to <a href="https://cegrcode.github.io/GeneralLab/chipexo5.0/##lambda-exonuclease-digest" target="_blank">Lambda Exonuclease Digest</a>.
+* After re-suspending in [Tris][10-mm-tris-hcl-ph-80-2-l], move samples to ice block and continue to [Lambda Exonuclease Digest][lambda-exonuclease-digest].

-#####Lambda Exonuclease Digest
+##### Lambda Exonuclease Digest

 ![Lambda Exonuclease Digest](./images/61_lambda_exonuclease_digest.png)

 * 10X Lambda Exo Rxn Buffer, 10% Triton-X, and DMSO are located in a ChIP box in the -20˚C freezer.
 	* DMSO should not be kept on ice after removing from the freezer as it has a relatively high freezing point.
-* Lambda Exonuclease is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg"target="_blank">enzyme box</a> in the -20˚C freezer.
+* Lambda Exonuclease is kept in the <a href="https://assets.thermofisher.com/TFS-Assets/LCD/product-images/F9106-01~p.eps-650.jpg" target="_blank">enzyme box</a> in the -20˚C freezer.
 * When creating the master mix, it is important to ensure that the reagents are mixed together very well before adding lambda exonuclease.
 If it is not combined well, then the DMSO will kill the activity of the enzyme.
 * After removing samples from the thermomixer
 	* Turn off the thermomixer
 	* Turn on the digital dry bath and set it to 65˚C.
 	* Spin down samples and make sure beads are not in cap.
-	* Continue to <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a> wash.
+	* Continue to [Tris][10-mm-tris-hcl-ph-80-2-l] wash.
-* After re-suspending in <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">Tris</a>, move samples to ice block and continue to <a href="https://cegrcode.github.io/GeneralLab/chipexo5.0/#lambda-exonuclease-digest" target="_blank">Lambda Exonuclease Digest</a>.
+* After re-suspending in [Tris][10-mm-tris-hcl-ph-80-2-l], move samples to ice block and continue to [Lambda Exonuclease Digest][lambda-exonuclease-digest].

-#####Elution & Reverse XL
+##### Elution & Reverse XL

 ![Elution and Reverse Crosslink](./images/60_elution_reverse_xl.png)